Paul Meijer (racing driver)

 Paul Ronald Johan Meijer (born 27 March 1985) is a Dutch racing driver.
 He is a former Benelux Formula Renault champion.
-He currently competes in the GT Cup Open Europe for Burgers Motorsport by HVM /Iron Dames alongside fellow Dutchman and Iron Dames Academy member Laura van den Hengel.
+He currently competes in the GT Cup Open Europe for Burgers Motorsport by HVM/Iron Dames alongside fellow Dutchman and Iron Dames Academy member Laura van den Hengel.

 Early life

 Meijer was born 27 March 1985 in Utrecht.

 Career

-Meijer began his career in karting at the age of 10.
+Meijer began his career in karting at the age of ten.
 He participated in national and international competitions.

-In 2001 Meijer participated in a Challenge organized by Avaya Communications, with 7 candidates.
+In 2001, Meijer participated in a Challenge organized by Avaya Communications, with seven candidates.
 He won the Challenge and earned a season driving in the first Dutch Toyota Yaris Cup for free.

 The ex Formula One racing driver Jan Lammers took Meijer into the Formula Ford in 2002.

-With Racing for Holland Meijer learned the essentials about driving a formula racing car and participated in the Benelux Formula Ford Championship.
-During this education Meijer also tested the DOME S101 sports car at Magny Cours.
+With Racing for Holland.
+Meijer learned the essentials about driving a formula racing car and participated in the Benelux Formula Ford Championship.
+During this education, Meijer also tested the DOME S101 sports car at Magny Cours.

-In 2003, he won the Formula Renault 2000 Netherlands series with AR Motorsport.
+In 2003, Meijer won the Formula Renault 2000 Netherlands series with AR Motorsport.
 He also debuted in the European Championship of this series.
 As Dutch Champion a test is offered him in the Formula Renault V6.
-Later that year he also tested with Fortec in a Formula 3 car at Silverstone.
+Later that year, he also tested with Fortec in a Formula 3 car at Silverstone.

 The Italian team Vergani Racing invited Meijer into the World Series light by Nissan.
 In November that year he tested at the circuits of Albecete and Jarama and on both occasions he drove the fastest laps of the day.
 The team invited Meijer for the final race weekend, where he finished third.

-In 2004 Meijer entered the strong competition of the Eurocup Formula Renault 2.0.
-With his team AR Motorsport he became 6th in the Championship and finished 3 times second, 3 times fourth and 2 times fifth.
+In 2004, Meijer entered the strong competition of the Eurocup Formula Renault 2.0.
+With his team AR Motorsport he became sixth in the Championship and finished three times second, three times fourth and two times fifth.

-At the side he participated also in the Benelux Formula Renault 2.0 Championship and could only compete in 7 out of 12 races.
-He won 6 races, and scored a second place finish in the other race.
+At the side, he participated also in the Benelux Formula Renault 2.0 Championship and could only compete in seven out of 12 races.
+He won six races, and scored a second-place finish in the other race.